Montezuma's Return!: Development

 Montezuma's Return debuted the UVision game engine, which was developed over more than two years.
 The game engine and tools were programmed in C, from 1995 to 1998, by Atman Binstock, Rich Geldreich, and Rob Jaeger, designer of the original Montezuma's Revenge.
 The game was developed by eight people.
 It was showcased at E3 1997.

 The game features high-resolution 16-bit colour depth graphics.
 The object modelling takes into account physics such as gravity, reflection, and wind.
 The game is true 3D with movement in six degrees of freedom.
 Optional Fast Phong- and Gouraud shading, perspective mapping, light-sourcing, real-time shadows, bump mapping, z-buffering, MIP mapping combine with multiple movable-point and spotlight light sources, view ports, and cameras to make the graphics an outstanding visual treat.
 Weather effects and underwater sequences add to the effects.

 Releases

 There are versions of the game for Windows, Game Boy, and Game Boy Color, with the Game Boy Color version being the most common.
 These were developed by Tarantula Studios.

 Reception

 The game received average reviews on both platforms according to the review aggregation website GameRankings.
 GameRevolution gave the PC version a favorable review, over two months before it was released Stateside.
 Next Generation, however, said that the same PC version "belongs in the 'nostalgia gone wrong' file", with the anonymous reviewer criticizing the game for having the concept of lives.

 Utopia Technologies expected to sell 200,000 PC units of the game within four months of its release.

-Legacy

-In 2014 the game's community reached out to Rich Geldreich for an open-source release of the currently unmaintained and unavailable game.